Oetgin/Manga_Enhance/README.md

 - Change the brightness to read in the dark
 - Small menu to change the zoom and brightness level
 - Custom transparent background with your image of choice
+- New mouse cursor
 ### Webtoons :
 - Automatically go to the next chapter when at the bottom of the page
 - Dezoom a bit to be able to read more at once
+- Automatically refuse cookies
+- New mouse cursor

 ## How can I improve it ?